mustaphazeezat/serene-admin/README.md

 # Getting Started with Create React App

-This is a react starter pack with firebase and sass.
+This is [Serene](https://serenebyazi.herokuapp.com) admin App. it contains dashboard, menu and setup.

 ## Getting Started with Create React App